HynekPetrak/log4shell-finder/README.md

 Java archive extensions searched: `.zip`, `.jar`, `.war`, `.ear`, `.aar`, `.jpi`, `.hpi`, `.rar`, `.nar`.

+Argument `--fix` attempt to rename instances of `JndiLookup.class` into `JndiLookup.vulne`, thus preventing the class from loading.
+Within Java archives it's done via in place rename, does not require re-zipping of the archive and is instant fast.

 ## Performance

 Performance measured on a home folder with 161729 files in 36494 folders.